mattermost/docs/source/configure/configuration-settings.rst

 *Available in legacy Enterprise Edition E20*

-*This setting is currently not available in the System Console and can only be set in ``config.json``.*
+This setting isn't available in the System Console and can only be set in ``config.json``.

 Allows an authenticated user to skip the initial login page of their federated Azure AD server, and only require a password to log in.